romilly/pi-towers-workshop/manuscript/Chapter3.md

 If you make a small change to your program you can tell the micro:bit to keep changing from a happy face to a sad face and back again.

 To do that you will need to add a `While loop`.
-That s one of the ways you cans get a Python program to repeat code over and over again.
+That is one of the ways you can get a Python program to repeat code over and over again.

 Edit your program so that it reads like this: